jhoanna-delapaz/SE_LabMidterm_DelaPaz/quality_analysis.md

 ---

 ## 2. How Automated Testing Supports These Attributes
-The test cases located in `tests/test_module.py` serves as reference for the attributes mentioned:
+The test cases located in `tests/test_module.py` serves as references for the attributes mentioned:

 * **Security:** The `test_register_negative_short_password` and `test_register_negative_invalid_chars` cases are meant to attempt to break the security rules.
-By ensuring these tests pass (meaning the code successfully blocks the invalid input), It is confirmed that the precautions are active and working.
+By ensuring these tests pass (meaning the code successfully blocks the invalid input), this confirms that the precautions are active and working.
 * **Functional Suitability:** The `test_register_positive` case confirms that the system works for valid users, while the `test_register_edge_duplicate` case ensures the system prevents data redundancy.

 ---